bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of the curve was calculated during the lane line polynomial fitting using Line class funtions `left_right_fit()` and `add_radius()`.
-A 3-point moving average was used to smooth radius calculations during video processing.
 The equation (below) was provided in lecture and calculated with respect to the y-axis as the points of the line along the x-axis were not monotonic.

 `Radius of curve =( (1+(2Ay+B)2)3/2 ) / ∣2A∣`

 To convert pixel to meters, the variables ym_per_pix = 30/720 and self.xm_per_pix = 3.7/700 were used to multiply the x- and y-values of the lane lines during polynomial fitting.
+A 3-point weighted average was used to smooth radius calculations during video processing.
 The radius of the curve was drawn on the each frame of the video using `cv2.putText()`.

 ---